 Type approval process responsibilities

-The OEM shall be responsible for assessing the potential impact of any software update on type approval and for supplying all the necessary documentation to enable the technical service and the type approval authority to verify the decisions they have made;
+The vehicle manufacturer shall be responsible for assessing the potential impact of any software update on type approval and for supplying all the necessary documentation to enable the technical service and the type approval authority to verify the decisions they have made;

-The OEM shall be responsible for making the initial decision regarding whether a software update may directly or indirectly impact a type approval and contact the technical service and the type approval authority should that be the case;
+The vehicle manufacturer shall be responsible for making the initial decision regarding whether a software update may directly or indirectly impact a type approval and contact the technical service and the type approval authority should that be the case;

-The OEM shall be responsible for providing evidence that they have the procedures in place to decide whether a software update does or does not affect type approved systems;
+The vehicle manufacturer shall be responsible for providing evidence that they have the procedures in place to decide whether a software update does or does not affect type approved systems;

-The type approval authority shall verify that the OEM’s processes and decisions are appropriate and that the decisions they make regarding software updates which are not notified are appropriate.
+The type approval authority shall verify that the vehicle manufacturer’s processes and decisions are appropriate and that the decisions they make regarding software updates which are not notified are appropriate.
 This may be achieved on a sampling basis.

 Post-meeting suggestion to clarify text:

-The type approval authority shall verify that the OEM’s processes and decisions are appropriate and that the decisions they make regarding software updates which are not notified are appropriate.
+The type approval authority shall verify that the vehicle manufacturer’s processes and decisions (e.g whether or not to notify the type approval authority for a given software update) are appropriate.
 This may be achieved on a sampling basis.

 Safety and security requirements for software updates